Stewmath/WL3-Editor/readme.txt

 behind.
 The bank bit is put there for completeness, but it is handled automatically - no need to change it.

-    A long but incomplete list of tile effects is included.
+    A long list of tile effects is included.
 Most are self- explanitory.
 There are many which involve breaking into a different metatile.
-They look something like, for instance, "H breaks to T 7a", which means it is a hard, breakable tile which turns into tile 7a when broken.
-Only tiles 78-7f can be used as the new identity of a breakable tile.
+They look something like, for instance, "Hard breaks (78)", which means it is a hard, breakable tile which turns into tile 7a when broken.
+Only tiles 78-7f (the last 8 tiles in the tileset) can be used as the new identity of a breakable tile.

 EDITING OBJECT SETS